isomerpages/moe-methodistgirlssch/_open-house/FAQs.md

 ### 1. What are the criteria for entry into the the MGS IP?
 Does my child need to take any selection Test?

-The shortlisting criteria comprises strong academic results and a basket of holistic inidcators.
+The shortlisting criteria comprises strong academic results and a basket of holistic indicators.
 Shortlisted candidates will have to undergo a selection process which includes a domain assessment task, an individual interview and an essay writing component.

 ### 2. Must I take Higher Mother Tongue in the MGS IP?